Parxd/FasterDL/docs/cublas.md

 float alpha = 1.0;
 float beta = 0.0;
 ```
+- MUST BE IN SAME D_TYPE as matrix data
 - passed by ref. to most of cublas API
 - `alpha` scales one of the input matrices `A` or `B`; results in the same `C` matrix regardless
 - `beta` scales the output matrix `C` before `A x B` is computed into it